-Potential community workers Potentially Influencing Party - Local communities in project areas Local languages Word of mouth from local authorities and notice board, community meetings, radio Contribute to the workforce of subprojects and require involvement in community engagement and information dissemination Members of the BDCs and PDCs Potentially Influencing Party - Usually have to deal with all concerns of the communities English and local languages Phone calls, word of mouth from local authorities, meetings Very important body - link between the community, the county and development partners.
-Contact should be initiated on a weekly basis during implementation Traditional leadership and local religious leaders Potentially Influencing Party - Their authority will depend on the presence and strength of community leaders of other groups; they can have significant influence in the communities Local languages Phone calls, word of mouth from local authorities, meetings Regular contact, at least on a monthly basis during implementation County Level Staff of County Agriculture Departments Influencing Party - Usually work with communities to support agricultural activities English Email, telephone calls, meetings (in person or virtual) Roles and responsibilities in project implementation including support in stakeholder engagements, information dissemination and grievance redress.
+Potential commu nity workers Potentially Influencing Party - Local communities in project areas Local languages Word of mouth from local authorities and notice boa rd, community meetings, radio Contribute to the workforce of subprojects and require involvement in community engagement and information dissemination Members of the BDCs and PDCs Potentially Influencing Party - Usually have to deal with all concerns of the communities English and local languages Phone calls, word of mouth from local authorities, meetings Very important body - link between the community, the county and development partners.
+Contact should be initiated on a weekly basis during implementation Traditional leadership and local religious leaders Potentially Influencing Party - Their authority will depend on the presence and strength of community leaders of other groups; they can have significant influence in the communities Local languages Phone calls, word of mouth from local authorities, meetings Regular contact, at least on a monthly basis during implementation County Level Staff of County Agriculture Departments and County Department of Livestock Departments Influencing Party - Usually work with communities to support agricultural activities including livestock and fisheries English Email, telephone calls, meetings (in person or virtual) Roles and responsibilities in project implementation including support in stakeholder engagements, information dissemination and grievance redress.
 Need for close coordination and two-way information sharing for smooth implementation and adaptive management throughout the project cycle.
 Contact should be initiated on a weekly basis during implementation.
-State Level Governors of participating States in the Project Steering Committee Influencing Party English Email, telephone calls, meetings (in person or virtual) Roles and responsibilities in project implementation including support in stakeholder engagements, information dissemination and grievance redress.
-Need for close coordination and information sharing for smooth implementation.
-Contact should be initiated on a monthly basis during implementation.

-Business community / Construction Companies Potentially Influencing Party English Email, telephone calls, meetings (in person or virtual) There are many business companies in the counties, though they would need some basic training on environmental, social and fiduciary safeguards.
-Contact should be established at least on a bi-annual basis National Level 4 Ministries involved in the Project Steering Committee (MOFEP, MAFS) Potentially Influencing Party English Memo/letter, email, telephone calls, meetings (in person or virtual) Roles and responsibilities including support in stakeholder engagements, information dissemination and grievance redress.
-Meetings on at least semi- annual basis, Written briefs and project updates Project Technical Coordination Committees (Undersecretary for Food Security-MAFS; Director Generals/Heads of technical Directorates in MAFS; representative Ministry of Finance - Directorate of Aid Coordination; and MAFS representatives in the participating state and counties) Potentially Influencing Party English Memo/letter, email, telephone calls, meetings (in person or virtual) Roles and responsibilities including support in stakeholder engagements, information dissemination and grievance redress.
+State Level Governors of participating States in the Project Steering Committee Influencing Party English calls, meetings (in in person or virtual) in N fc oles and responsibilities in project implementation including support in stakeholder engagements, information dissemination and grievance redress.
+Heed for close coordination and information sharing for smooth implementation.
+Contact should be initiated on monthly basis during implementation.
+Business community/ Construction Companies Potentially Influencing Party English Email, telephone calls, meetings (in person or virtual) There are many business companies in the counties, though they would need some basic training on environmental, social and fiduciary safeguards.
+Contact should be established at least on a bi-annual basis National Level4 Ministries involved in the Project Steering Committee (MOFEP, MAFS, MLFs) Potentially Influencing Party English Memo/letter, email, telephone calls, meetings (in person or virtual) Roles and responsibilities including support in stakeholder engagements, information dissemination and grievance redress.
+Meetings on at least semiannual basis, Written briefs and project updates Project Technical Coordination Committees (Undersecretary for Food Security-MAFS; Director Generals/Heads of technical Directorates in MAFS; representative Ministry of Finance - Directorate of Aid Coordination; representatives from the MLFs; and MAFS representatives in the participating state and counties) Potentially Influencing Party English Memo/letter, email, telephone calls, meetings (in person or virtual) Roles and responsibilities including support in stakeholder engagements, information dissemination and grievance redress.
 Meetings on at least semi- annual basis, Written briefs and project updates FAO and the World Bank Potentially Influencing Party English Email, telephone calls, memo, meetings (in person or virtual) Preparation and implementation support as well as training and capacity building.
-Meetings on a regular basis Other Development Partners (donors, UN agencies etc.) Interested Party English Email, telephone & radios Meetings on a regular basis National NGOs, international NGOs Interested Party English Email, telephone, meetings (in person or virtual) Preparation and implementation support as well as training and capacity building.
-Communication and meetings on a regular basis
+Meetings on a regular basis Other Development Partners (donors, UN agencies etc.) Interested Party English Email, telephone & radios Meetings on a regular basis